1911 Revolution: Gentry and businessmen

 The gentry's strength in local politics became apparent.
 From December 1908, the Qing government created some apparatus to allow the gentry and businessmen to participate in politics.
-These middle-class people were originally supporters of constitutionalism.
+Those middle-class people were originally supporters of constitutionalism.
 However, they became disenchanted when the Qing government created a cabinet with Prince Qing as prime minister.
 By early 1911, an experimental cabinet had thirteen members, nine of whom were Manchus selected from the imperial family.

 Foreign supporters

-Besides Chinese and overseas Chinese, some supporters and participants of the 1911 Revolution were foreigners; among them, the Japanese were the most active group.
-Some Japanese even became members of Tongmenghui.
+Besides Chinese and overseas Chinese, some supporters and participants of the 1911 Revolution were foreigners, and the Japanese were the most active group.
+Some Japanese even became members of the Tongmenghui.
 Miyazaki Touten was the closest Japanese supporter; others included Heiyama Shu and Ryōhei Uchida.
-Homer Lea, an American, who became Sun Yat-sen's closest foreign advisor in 1910, supported Sun Yat-sen's military ambitions.
+Homer Lea, an American, who became Sun Yat-sen's closest foreign advisor in 1910, supported his military ambitions.
 British soldier Rowland J. Mulkern also took part in the revolution.
-Some foreigners, such as English explorer Arthur de Carle Sowerby, led expeditions to rescue foreign missionaries in 1911 and 1912.
+Some foreigners, such as the English explorer Arthur de Carle Sowerby, led expeditions to rescue foreign missionaries in 1911 and 1912.

-Yuan rose to power in north China and built the Beiyang Army.